flanksource/konfigadm/README.md

  vm.swapinness: 1
 ```

-Native elements are verifiable, i.e. if you specify a container runtime then `configadm` will verify that the runtime has a service enabled and started and that `root` can connect to the daemon and list running containers.
+Native elements are verifiable, i.e. if you specify a container runtime then `konfigadm` will verify that the runtime has a service enabled and started and that `root` can connect to the daemon and list running containers.

 ### Primitives
 Primitives are the low-level commands and files that are need to implement native items.